zeeshanahmad-io/docscale/blogs/5-seo-basics-every-clinic-in-india-needs-to-know.md

 According to recent industry data, over **65% of patients in India search online** before booking a consultation.
 If your clinic doesn’t show up in that crucial "near me" search, you effectively don’t exist for hundreds of potential patients in your neighborhood.

-At **DocScale**, we talk to doctors every day who feel overwhelmed by digital marketing jargon.
+At **[DocScale](/)**, we talk to doctors every day who feel overwhelmed by digital marketing jargon.
 The good news?
 You don’t need to be a tech wizard to improve your ranking.
-You just need to master these 5 SEO basics tailored for the Indian healthcare market.
+You just need to master these 5 SEO basics tailored for the Indian healthcare market (Updated for late 2025).

 ---